Start here

 5 ) Get pre-approved for mortgage financing with an approved lender.
 MEND can provide a list of recommended lenders who regularly work with CLT buyers.

-6 ) At this point, we’ll add you to the waitlist for purchasing upcoming affordable homes.
+6 ) At this point, we’ll add you to the applicant pool for purchasing upcoming affordable homes.